petersonjonath/personalwebpage/talks.md

 ## invited lectures
 ---

-"Love and other Cross-Cultural Conversations in Persian and Sanskrit."
+"Love and other Conversations in Persian and Sanskrit."
 Department of Religious Studies, Yale University.
 2024.

 “The Long Arcs of Ambedkar’s Buddhism.”*Ambedkar’s Religion*.
 Columbia University/Union Theological Seminary.
 New York, NY.
 2023.